 Correspondence with Tchaikovsky

-One letter from Tchaikovsky to Paul Collin has survived, dating from 1892, which is available in an English translation on this website:
+One letter from Tchaikovsky to Paul Collin has survived, dating from 1892, which has been translated into English on this website:

 One letter from Collin to the composer, dating from 1892, is preserved in the Klin House-Museum Archive.